Vehicle Accidents /

 60+ Years of Being a Different Kind of Law Firm

-- Personalized attention: You’ll work directly with your attorney and their supporting team.
+- Direct attorney access: You’ll work with your attorney and their supporting team, not get handed off to case managers.

-- Proven track record: Our case history includes significant settlements and verdicts for car accident victims.
+- Proven results: Our case history includes significant settlements and verdicts for car accident victims throughout Western Washington.

-Speak with a Tacoma Auto Accident Lawyer Today
+Speak With a Tacoma Car Accident Lawyer Today

 RHHK’s personal injury lawyers have been fighting for accident victims across Western Washington since 1959.

 If you’ve been injured in a car accident, you don’t have to face the insurance company alone.
-Call 253-364-4966 or fill out our online contact form to schedule your free case evaluation, with no obligation, today.
+Call (253) 383-5388 or fill out our online contact form to schedule your free case evaluation with no obligation or upfront cost.

 Injured in a Car Accident?
 RHHK Gets Results.